 - First, you realized you wanted food

-- Second, you set out to get the food (stand up from chair, walked to kitchen, opened door, identified what you wanted and grabbed it)
+- Second, you set out to get the food (stand up from a chair, walked to the kitchen, opened the door, identified what you wanted and grabbed it)

 - Third, you enjoyed the reward of taking the steps

 Step 3: Use the break down of your past “success” for your future desires in weight loss.

 The body was designed for movement.
 In movement, the body is able to function optimally – blood circulates, toxins are removed, nutrients are delivered to the organs and hormones are operating at their best.

 While you want to be doing around 3 to 4 solid physical activity sessions per week, you should also be looking to do daily physical activity at some level.
 Make it a habit!

 - Morning walks

 Eating breakfast is the best way to start your day.
 This will train your body to use fuel as you go as opposed to storing fuel on your body as fat.